Social Support & Mental Health: An Informative Guide to Building Stronger Connections

 Community GroupsLocal organizations or social groupsEvents, volunteer activities

-Digital CommunitiesOnline forums or social networksPeer conversations, shared experiences
+Digital CommunitiesOnline forums or networksPeer conversations, shared experiences

 StageSupport Activity